 - Frames, watermarks or names in the photos.
 The jury will exclusively judge photos that are anonymous and show no name or personal watermark in the image.

 - Overall, manipulated images that are clearly exaggerated will be disqualified.
 It’s up to the jury to decide on this.

-Preview images (the initial uploads) must be 1920 pixels on the longest side (moderate sharpening allowed) and the JPG file must weight a minimum of 125kb and maximum of 2000kb (2MB).
+Preview images (the initial uploads) must be exactly 1920 pixels on the longest side (moderate sharpening allowed) and the JPG file must weight a minimum of 125kb and maximum of 2000kb (2MB).
 So, you have to resize your images with for example Lightroom or Photoshop.

-High resolution and RAW files must be available at the jury’s request.
+High resolution (at least 3000 pixels) and RAW files must be available at the jury’s request.
 These must be suitable for large format printing (e.g. 80 x 120 cm) and must have Adobe RGB or sRGB colours.
 Do not interpolate and only use moderate sharpening.

 Not a single reference to the photographers name must be found on the images or in the file name.

 - File names must begin with a category number C1, C2, C3 etc. and the title of the photo.